rjrodger/gubu/README.md

 ```

 ### Custom Builders

-You can write your shape builders.
-A shape builder is a function that
+You can write your own shape builders.
+A shape builder is a function
-generates the internal [Shape Node](#shape-nodes) data structure,
+that generates the internal [Shape Node](#shape-nodes) data structure,
 possibly using parameters.

 Here is the actual source code for the [Skip](#skip-builder) shape builder: